kohkimakimoto/essh/README.md

 }
 ```

-Essh loads configuration files from three different places.
+Essh loads configuration files from several different places.

 * At first, loads `/etc/essh/config.lua` that is the system-wide configuration.
 * At second, loads `~/.essh/config.lua` that is the per-user configuration.
+* At third, loads `essh.lua` in the current directory for the per-project configuration.
-* At last, loads `essh.lua` in the current directory for the per-project configuration.
+* At last, loads `essh.*.lua` like `essh.dev.lua`, `essh.test.lua` in the current directory for the per-project configuration.

 ## Hosts